 Immigrant survivors often feel trapped in abusive, controlling relationships or human trafficking (forced labor or prostitution) because of immigration laws, language barriers, social isolation, and lack of financial resources.
 Immigrant survivors of sexual assault also may face these barriers when trying to decide what to do.
 Abusers often use their partners' immigration status as a tool of control.
-It is common for a batterer to exert control over his or her partner's immigration status in order to force him or her to remain in the relationship.
+It is common for a batterer to exert control over their partner's immigration status in order to force them to remain in the relationship.
 The federal law called the Violence Against Women Act (VAWA) provides important protections for victims of abuse who are not citizens or permanent residents of the United States.